CatorDev/weather-api/README.md

-# weather-app
+# weather-api
-A weather app for our Modern Web Design Class.
+A weather api for our Modern Web Design Class.